FreeTAKTeam/FreeTakServer/README.md

 If you have any issues don't hesitate to bring it up as TAKFreeServer is still in the early stages of development. use https://www.reddit.com/r/ATAK/

+## Architecture
+TAKFreeServer uses a MVC pattern, the concept of a COT is described in a set of Domain classes, generated  from the UML model using a Mpodel Driven Architecture approach.

 ## Documentation
 under docs, you can find various documents including an UMl model of the model classes involved in a COT event.